Columbia Homicide Defense Lawyers

-Defending Columbia & Charleston clients against murder and manslaughter charges
+Defending Columbia, South Carolina clients against murder and manslaughter charges

 Generally speaking, homicide is any criminal action that results in the death of an individual.
 Most states, including South Carolina, differentiate between an involuntary and a voluntary killing.
 The term “homicide” encompasses murder, voluntary manslaughter, and involuntary manslaughter.